Groningen Airport Eelde: 2000s–2010s

 In April 2000, the majority of the Dutch parliament had no objection against the runway extension, but due to changing environmental legislation and civil objection procedures, it would take 12 more years until the project was actually started.

+The province's council gave the final go-ahead for the runway extension on 15 February 2012 and the extended runway was put into service on 24 April 2013.

-Ryanair started a scheduled service to its London Stansted base in 2003.
+Prior to the runway extension, Ryanair had operated a scheduled service to London Stansted in 2003.
 This service attracted many passengers to the airport.
-However, Ryanair terminated the service in May 2004.
+Ryanair terminated the service in May 2004.
 One reason for this was the limited length of the main runway, limiting the aircraft's effective range and maximum load.

-Finally, the province's State of Council gave the final go-ahead for the runway extension on February 15, 2012.
-Ryanair announced three new routes, returning to the airport after eight years.
-The extended runway was put into service on April 24, 2013.
+Upon the opening of the new runway, Ryanair announced three new routes, returning to the airport after eight years.
 However, Ryanair did not operate from Eelde for long, the last flight being in November 2014.